GEO World Magazine

 Prior to leading the Indiana Department of Correction, Mr. Donahue served as Deputy Commissioner for the Kentucky Department of Corrections.
 In this position he provided administrative policy direction to all departmental divisions.
 He was responsible for the planning and supervision of duties for the Directors of the Division of Administrative Services, the Division of the Corrections Training, the Division of Correctional Industries, and the Branch Managers of Offender Information and Information and Technology.

 Mr. Donahue began his corrections career as a Correctional Officer.
 During his correctional career he moved up the ranks serving in various positions including Case Worker, Unit Manager, Executive Assistant and Warden of several facilities in the country.
-He is an active member of the American Correctional Association and serves on the Restrictive Housing Sub-Committee.
-In addition, he is an ACA-Certified Corrections Executive.
+Mr. Donahue now serves as Vice President of the American Correctional Association (ACA) and is an ACA-Certified Corrections Executive.
+In addition, he is an active member of the ACA and serves on the Restrictive Housing Sub-Committee.
 Mr. Donahue is also a member of the Association of State Correctional Administrators.
 He attended Eastern Kentucky University, where he earned his Bachelors of Science in Police Administration.
 He later attended Spalding University, where he completed coursework in the Masters of Arts in Teaching Graduate Program.